Andrettin/Wyrmsun/readme.txt

 - Building graphics can now be used for custom units/buildings in the editor.

 * Factions
-- Added a new Teuton faction, the Bernice Tribe (uses Old English as its language), as well as a corresponding encyclopedia entry.
+- Added the Bernice Tribe (Teuton, uses Old English as its language).
-- Added a new Teuton faction, the Dere Tribe (uses Old English as its language), as well as a corresponding encyclopedia entry.
+- Added the Dere Tribe (Teuton, uses Old English as its language).
 - Expanded the encyclopedia entry of the dwarven Brising Clan.
 - Expanded the encyclopedia entry of the dwarven Eikinskjaldi Clan.
 - Added an encyclopedia entry for the dwarven Joruvellir faction.
 - Added an encyclopedia entry for the dwarven Lyr faction.
 - Expanded the encyclopedia entry of the germanic Asa Tribe.
+- Added Bernicia (Teuton polity, uses Old English as its language).
+- Added Deira (Teuton polity, uses Old English as its language).

 * Grand Strategy
 - Added Durham province.